cedar-policy/cedar/cedar-policy-symcc/README.md

 ## Development

-To build and test this crate, run from the root of the repository:
+To build and test this crate, run the following commands from the root of the repository:
 ```sh
 cargo build -p cedar-policy-symcc
 CVC5=<absolute path to cvc5 1.2.1 executable> cargo test -p cedar-policy-symcc